Splashcard04/Map-Key/DOCS.md

 -   sides: The number of sides of the prism.
 -   radius: The radius of the 2d shape at each end.
--   length: The length of the extrustion between each end.
+-   length: The length of the extrusion between each end.
 -   innerCorners: Makes the corners touch on the inside edge of each side rather than the outside edge.
 -   alignedSides: Aligns the rotation of the sides to the nearest clockwise side of the 2d shape at each end of the prism.